urre/wordpress-nginx-docker-compose/README.md

 > Edit the script to your your custom domain, this example uses myapp.local

-### Trust cert in macOS Keychain.
-(Chrome and Safari will trust the certs, for Firefox: add them in preferences)
+### Trust the cert in macOS Keychain.

+Chrome and Safari will trust the certs using this script.

+> In Firefox: Select Advanced, Select the Encryption tab, Click View Certificates.
+Navigate to where you stored the certificate and click Open, Click Import.

 ```shell
 cd cli && ./trust-cert.sh